sandzp/text_mining_radiology_reports/README.md

 # Text Mining Radiology Reports

 The task was to iterate through a zipped directory of multi-modal text files (including further zipped directories) containing synthetically generated radiology reports (CSV, Pickle and JSON) for patients with heart failure and extract the RV/LV ratios for each report which appear after a keyword.

+**e.g.** "The mean RV/LV ratio for this patient was 3.45..." or "the RV:LV was 4.561 for this patient..."

 Once extracted the ratios were to be compiled and a mean ratio for all the reports was to be calculated and a histogram plotted.

 Solutions: